-The Research Experience for Undergraduates (REU) Program is funded by the National Science Foundation to support twelve highly qualified students to undertake supervised research projects in the Department of Physics and Astronomy, for a period of 10 weeks each summer.
-This year the program will run from May 28 through August 2, 2024.
+The Research Experience for Undergraduates (REU) Program is funded by the National Science Foundation to support ten highly qualified students to undertake supervised research projects in the Department of Physics and Astronomy, for a period of 10 weeks each summer.
+The program will run from May 28 through August 2, 2024.
 Suggested travel days are May 28 and August 3.
 The link below has details for the summer 2023 as an example.

-Departmental faculty conduct research in diverse experimental and theoretical areas and have supervised students in recent years.
+The following Departmental faculty conduct research in diverse experimental and theoretical areas and have supervised students in recent years.

 Much of the research done by past undergraduate research assistants has been published in scientific journals.
 Many students have also presented their work at national conferences and undergraduate research symposia at the University of Rochester.

 Over the summer research period, participants attend a series of informal seminars covering research and related topics, such as preparing for graduate school.
 These seminars are intended to foster discussion among REU students and faculty.
 The core research experience takes place in the context of research groups working at the University's research facilities.

 The world renowned International Jazz Festival is located downtown for about a week in June and there are other music and arts events throughout the summer.
 Parks in the area have beaches, kayaking, or hiking.
 Niagara Falls is only about an hour away.